 Housing costs in Valley Stream are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Valley Stream is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Valley Stream is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Valley Stream is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Valley Stream who work in office and administrative support (16.88%), sales jobs (10.33%), and healthcare (8.98%).
+There are especially a lot of people living in Valley Stream who work in office and administrative support (16.33%), sales jobs (10.72%), and healthcare (9.59%).

 Also of interest is that Valley Stream has more people living here who work in computers and math than 95% of the places in the US.

 Valley Stream is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Valley Stream’s overall crime rate is lower than average for the country.